dehesa/CodableCSV/README.md

 If `CodableCSV` is not of your liking, the Swift community has other CSV solutions:
 - [CSV.swift](https://github.com/yaslab/CSV.swift) is a simpler library with a focus on conforming to the [RFC4180](https://tools.ietf.org/html/rfc4180) standard.

-  It offers a great imperative CSV reader/writer and a row decoder.
-However, it lacks configurability (such  as custom field/row delimiters, escaping scalar selection, presampling, etc.) and a CSV encoder.
-It doesn't support whole CSV file decoding and it doesn't mirror Foundation's JSON & PLIST decoder/encoder APIs.
+  It offers an imperative CSV reader/writer and a row decoder.
+However, it lacks a CSV encoder, whole file decoding, and configurability (e.g. custom field/row delimiters, escaping scalar selection, presampling, etc.).

 - [SwiftCSV](https://github.com/swiftcsv/SwiftCSV) is an older/popular CSV parse-only library.